spring-projects/sts4/vscode-extensions/vscode-application-properties/README.md

 maven build, but instead use the classes from 'target/classes' directory.
 This allows you to edit the server code in Eclipse and relaunch the client from vscode without rebuilding the fatjar.

+## Packaging as a vscode extension

+Run the `package.sh` script.
+This will produce a `.vsix` file that can be directly installed into vscode.